YoshiyukiKato/Redison/README.md

 ```

 Redison extends [node_redis](https://github.com/mranney/node_redis) without overriding any method.
-So, you can use Redison client same as node-redis client.
+So, you can use Redison client same as node_redis client.

 ##Event Map